waldzellai/automcp-ts/README.md

 # automcp

-Automatically convert agent frameworks to MCP servers.

 ## 🚀 Overview

-automcp is a tool that helps you convert existing AI agent frameworks into [MCP](https://modelcontextprotocol.io/introduction) servers with minimal effort.
-This allows your agents to be accessible via standardized interfaces used by tools like Cursor and Claude Desktop.
+automcp allows you to easily convert tool, agents and orchestrators from existing agent frameworks [MCP](https://modelcontextprotocol.io/introduction) servers, that can then be accessed by standardized interfaces via clients like Cursor and Claude Desktop.

-Currently supported frameworks:
+We currently support deployment of agents, tools, and orchestrators as MCP servers for the following agent frameworks:

-- CrewAI
+1. CrewAI
+2. LangGraph
+3. Llama Index
+4. OpenAI Agents SDK
+5. Pydantic AI
+6. mcp-agent

 ## 🔧 Installation